Arctvrvs/64-bit-CPU/docs/vector_fma512.md

 `vector_fma512.sv` implements a simplified 512‑bit fused multiply-add unit.
 It accepts three 512‑bit operands and produces the result after five cycles.
-A matching Python model `VectorFMA512` lives in `rtl/ex_units/vector_fma512.py` for use in unit tests.
+A matching Python model `VectorFMA512` lives in `rtl/ex_units/vector_fma512.py` for use in unit tests and the golden model implements a corresponding `vfma.vv` instruction.

 ## I/O Ports